Drug Testing and Donor Consent

 Converting From an Owner Operator to Employer

-As an Owner Operator, when you take on employees, your DOT FMCSA requirements change.
-1) Written Drug & Alcohol Testing Policy Owner Operators do not really need to have a written substance abuse policy.
-Employers do.
-FMCSA regulation Part 382 specifically requires that employers have a written policy that is distributed to each driver.
-362.601 [...]
+As an Owner Operator to Employer, your DOT FMCSA requirements change when you hire employees.
+Understanding these changes is crucial to maintaining compliance.
+1) Written Drug & Alcohol Testing Policy When transitioning from Owner Operator to Employer, you must implement a written substance abuse policy.
+FMCSA regulation Part 382 requires employers to have a [...]

 By |July 14th, 2022|DOT Compliance, DOT Drug Testing|Comments Off on Converting From an Owner Operator to Employer